Whether you are new to blogging and content marketing or a seasoned pro… chances are you’ve wondered what is cornerstone content all about anyways?

 That’s what makes it tough.
 Here’s my basic thoughts.

-When I create a website, I want to think in goals.
+When I create a website, I want to think about goals.
 I want to break those goals into chunks, sometimes referred to as funnels or value ladders.
 A basic website should probably have at least 3 of those steps:

 - Regular free content: this includes blogs, pages, infographics, social posts, youtube videos, and probably email.
 This content should “funnel” traffic to your cornerstone piece.